 From Research to Action: Evidence from the MTO study informed legislative and administrative changes to help families with young children move to high-opportunity neighborhoods.3

 At the federal level, the US Congress passed the Housing Voucher Mobility Demonstration Program in 2019, citing the MTO findings as motivation.
 The demonstration program includes US$20 million for housing mobility services that empower families with housing choice vouchers to use their vouchers to move to high opportunity neighborhoods.
 In addition, the program provides an additional US$5 million to give housing vouchers to approximately 500 new families with children, as well as US$3 million for research on housing mobility.
-As of July 2019, the US House of Representatives is currently considering a US$25 million expansion of the 2019 demonstration program, which if passed would double the program’s size.
+In the federal appropriations bill for 2020, Congress voted to double the size of the demonstration program, adding an additional US$20 million for housing mobility services and US$5 million for housing vouchers.

 “This bill should pass. . . .
 All you have to do is read the Harvard research project from Raj Chetty, Nathaniel Hendren, and Lawrence Katz, which spoke about the improved opportunities for children based on their location.
 Higher opportunity neighborhoods offer just about everything that we would want a child to have growing up in this country.”

 - Representative Emmanuel Cleaver (D-MO), co-sponsor of the Housing Voucher Mobility Demonstration Program, speaking on the House floor in favor of the bill.4